agarwal-ayushi/agarwal-ayushi/README.md

 ___

 Hi, I am Ayushi.
 I am a PhD scholar (since 2019) in the Amar Nath and Shashi Khosla School of Information Technology [SIT](http://www.sit.iitd.ac.in/) at [Indian Institute of Technology, Delhi](http://www.iitd.ac.in/).
 I am a member of MARG (Memory and Architecture) lab whose principal investigator is my advisor [Prof. Preeti Ranjan Panda](https://www.cse.iitd.ac.in/~panda).
 I have done my Bachelors in Electronics and Communication Engineering from National Institute of Technology, Allahabad.
 I have worked as a Design Engineer in Qualcomm Design Center, Bangalore for 3 years.
 Before joining PhD, I have worked as a Research Engineer in the [Green IC Group](http://www.green-ic.org/) led by [Prof. Massimo Alioto](https://www.eng.nus.edu.sg/ece/staff/massimo-bruno-alioto/) in National University of Singapore for a year.
 I describe myself as a huge nerd and a proud feminist.
+I like to believe that we all are more than just our work and aim to achieve more than just academic and professional success in my life.
+**The pursuit to happiness and self-actualization continues!!**

 #### Broad Interests
 ___

 1) Computer Architecture
 2) System design
-3) Machine Learning
+3) Machine Learning Hardware Acceleration

 My current research focus is on Heterogeneous System-On-Chip design with Machine Learning Accelerators.

-I spend my spare time reading books, listening to soft music, crafting and coloring.
-I am also a volunteer for NGO that goes by the name GirlsWhoCode (Globally) and SheCodesIndia.
-I also love traveling and meeting new people.
+I spend my spare time reading books, writing articles, listening to soft music, crafting and coloring.  *I am also a volunteer for NGO that goes by the name GirlsWhoCode (Globally) and SheCodesIndia.* I also love traveling and meeting new people.

 - 🌱 I’m currently learning and taking a course in Psychology which has always been my interest.